Greyhound Adoptions of Florida has

 Varnberg & "Angel"

-Grey Haven, our headquarters and kennel facility, is three acres of peace and rehabilitation for every greyhound that joins our program.
-I coordinate pick ups, medical care and adoptions for all of our dogs.
-Since Bob’s death in 2007, we have continued to grow, expand our areas of adoption and make a name for ourselves while continuing to fight for the best for every greyhound that comes into our program.
+years, and also was the site of Freedom's Memorial Garden.
+Following Bob’s death in 2007, we grew, expanded our areas of adoption and made a name for ourselves while continuing to fight for the best for every greyhound that came into our program.

 I am retired from careers in industrial engineering, industrial management, U.S. Army Reserves and owner and CEO of a manufacturing company.
-I currently devote much of my time to my true passion in life: helping operate Grey Haven, our adoption kennel and maintaining
+But

 Freedom's Memorial Garden.

-While I joined as a GAF board member in 2014, I have been owned by greyhounds for more than 14 years, with Bear as my current 4-legged love as well as all our “kennel kids.”
+While I joined as a GAF board member in 2014, I have been owned by greyhounds since

 am editor of GAF's newsletter "Greyt News!"